hs-hariprasad/pdf-img-ops/README.md

 [![Vite](https://img.shields.io/badge/Vite-4.4.5-646CFF.svg)](https://vitejs.dev/)
 [![Status](https://img.shields.io/badge/Status-Active-brightgreen.svg)]()

-A powerful, **100% client-side** PDF manipulation tool that allows you to convert images to PDF and split PDF files - all without uploading your files to any server!
+A powerful, **100% client-side** PDF manipulation tool that allows you to convert images to PDF, split PDF files, and compress images and PDFs - all without uploading your files to any server!
 Your data stays private and secure on your device.

 ## ✨ Features